Last Updated on December 11, 2022

 Lucid dreaming may sound like a cool experience to have.
-But it has a connection to sleep paralysis, which can be terrifying!
+It can help you explore your innermost thoughts and fears while you sleep.
+It can allow you to explore different dimensions and alternative realities from the comfort of your own bed.
+But there is a potential downside.
+Lucid dreaming has a connection to sleep paralysis, which can be terrifying!

 Sleep paralysis is that feeling you get when you’re consciously awake but you can’t move your body.
 You literally feel paralyzed and though you try to move you simply can’t. it’s one of the scariest feelings in the world, but it has a purpose, and that purpose is connected to lucid dreaming.

 So what causes you to experience sleep paralysis?
 Actually, sleep paralysis is designed to help you.
 When we dream, we often see ourselves taking action.
 We may be walking, running or even flying.
 Sometimes dreams can be very emotional.
 What would happen if we started moving around in our dreams and we got so into it that we started moving around while we were sleeping?